DBCDK/dbc-node-serviceprovider/README.md

 Triggers an event on the provider.
 If the event does not exists an error is thrown.
 A transform with the corresponding event needs to be registered first.

-the trigger method returns a promise-
+the trigger method returns a Promise

 ```javascript
   const recommendations = Provider.trigger('recommend', {like: ['123123123']});